Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 - In JS `123` and `3.14` treat as number not a separate datatype like `c`, `c++` or any other language
 - Number in JS are very straight forward. it has very few methods
-- `JS` also have `BigInt` datatype for extremely large number , but it doesn't replace normal numbers
+- `JS` also have `BigInt` datatype for extremely large number , but it doesn't replace normal numbers , we normally just use normal number rarely used `BigInt`

 ```js
 let n = 100;